cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 ### Range of atoms and groups

 If some information about the molecule is known, you can specify it in the `Range` input.
-The allowed syntax is given bellow.
+The allowed syntax is given below.

 <Range/>